I wanted to share my thoughts on a topic that has been on my mind for the past year. I know, year? Yes, YEAR.

 Substance based entertainment seems more like an afterthought in today’s society rather than the driving force behind the industry.
 From the outside looking in, it’s very easy to see that money is the motivation, and whatever makes money is what the viewers are going to see.
 That’s the reason why I’ve lost respect for the industry as a whole—substance replaced with instant gratification.

 I’ve seen the debates and have read the articles about the damages of Reality TV, so I’m not going to beat a dead horse.
 But that along with this obsession with celebrity gossip, social media personalities, and other trivial matters have played a part in the demise of the ART that is entertainment.
 Being a graduate of Full Sail University (MS in Entertainment Business; ironic), helps me see the industry with a different lens that most people wouldn’t, but at the end of the day I’m still a kid at heart who likes to visually live vicariously through characters and stories that are different from my own.
 That’s what the industry used to help me do, but things have changed.

-I’m not going to spend my days throwing stones at who I think it is to blame for this.
-Instead, I’ll just continue to ignore the foolery—which happens to be mainstream media—and continue to support the independent projects even more.
+I’m not going to spend my days throwing stones at those with meaningless content.
+Instead, I’ll just continue to ignore the foolery, which happens to be mainstream media, and support the independent projects even more.
 Media is a powerful tool, and if used the right way it could actually help make our society better.
 Maybe that should be the driving force behind the industry instead of money.